The Graph-Based Behavior-Aware Recommendation for Interactive News: Introduction

-Though research on news recommendation has been pushed into different directions, most of existing methods still use single click behavior as the unique criterion of judging users preferences.
-This is compromisable for recommending traditional news since click behavior is the only feedback from users.
-However, for interactive news, it will result in a biased prediction by losing sight of other feedback (i.e. behaviors).
-For example, if an user follows many bloggers who post same topic of news, it strongly suggests that we should recommend news in this topic to this user, and this information will be lost if one only focuses on the click behavior.
-Further, in a more realistic world, the concentration degree of user's interests varies from user to user, so each user has own demand on the diversity extent of news.
-Instead of using a global feature to control the system diversity globally, which is discussed in \cite{javari2015probabilistic}, a more appropriate way is to extract an user-dependent concentration feature and make it involved when training the system.
-To address above two issues, the following question naturally arises:
+Although research on news recommendation has been investigated from different aspects, most of existing methods still use single click behavior as the unique criterion of judging user's preferences.
+This may be acceptable for recommending traditional news since the click behavior is the only feedback from users.
+However, for interactive news, it will result in a biased prediction due to the neglect of other behaviors.
+For example, if a user \textit{follows} many bloggers who post the same topic of news, it strongly suggests that we should recommend news in this topic to this user, and such information will be lost if one only focuses on the click behavior.
+Further, in a more realistic case, the concentration degree of user's interests varies from user to user.
+Some users may be interested in multiple news categories, while some may concentrate on a specific category of news.
+Therefore, each user has own demand on the news diversity extent, and such differences between users are more evident in reading interactive news.
+Intuitively, a user with high concentration degree tends to generate lots of similar behaviors for a certain type of news, while a user with low concentration degree tends to have more diverse behaviors.
+Instead of using a global feature to control the whole system diversity \cite{Javari2015probabilistic}, a more appropriate way is to extract a user-dependent concentration feature and make it involved when building the system.
+Moreover, we note that users and news together with multiple behaviors, categories, and topics naturally constitute a weighted heterogeneous graph.
+This graph almost contains all useful information for recommendation.
+However, it is difficult to model and extract those heterogeneous and complex information.
+Targeting the above limitations, the following question arises naturally:

-\emph{How to build a systematic learning mechanism for multiple behaviors with a reasonable measure of user's concentration degree.}
+\emph{How to build a learning framework on heterogeneous graph-structured data that can deal with multiple behaviors and, simultaneously, recommend news based on the user's interests concentration degree.}